Pregnancy Massage Brisbane

-A massage during pregnancy can be both a treat and a therapy for expectant mothers and new mothers seeking to ease the aches and pains caused by the shifts happening in their body.
+Pregnancy massage can be both a treat and a soothing therapy for expectant mothers and new mothers seeking to ease the aches and pains caused by the shifts happening in their body.

-At Graceville Physio, our massage therapists are specially trained to tailor the treatment to suit your needs and keep you safe throughout this special time in your life.
-In combination with our pregnancy Pilates classes and physio treatments , you can rest assured you’ll be in the best hands throughout the entire term of your pregnancy.
+At Graceville Physio, our massage therapists are specially trained and will tailor the treatment to suit your specific needs and keep you safe throughout this special time in your life.
+In combination with our pregnancy pilates classes and physio treatments, rest assured you’ll be in the best hands throughout the entire term of your pregnancy.

 Prenatal massage combines relaxation and deep tissue techniques.
 Your massage therapist will adapt their techniques to address the changes you’ll be going through in your pregnancy.

-At this point, the focus will be on the lower body, in particular, your hips, legs and lower back.
-Creating space and easing tension in these areas will reduce pain and it will be easier for you to go about your daily life.
+At this point, the focus will be on the lower body.
+In particular, we’ll focus on your hips, legs and lower back.
+Creating space and easing tension in these areas will reduce pain and make it easier for you to go about your daily life.

-As you progress to your third trimester, the massage treatments will begin to address fluid build ups in the body.
-Your therapist will use lymphatic drainage to help remove fluid build-up in any problematic areas, especially the hands and feet.
-There will also be a focus on the lower body region in preparation for the birth.
+As you progress to your third trimester, antenatal massage treatments will begin to address fluid build-ups in the body.
+Your therapist may also use lymphatic drainage to help remove fluid build-up in any problematic areas, especially the hands and feet.
+There will also be a focus on the lower body region in preparation for you to give birth.

 - Improve circulation